marksmccann/froyo/docs/getting-started/creating-a-component.md

 </html>
 ```

-### Add the Root Element
+### Add the root element

 Add an element to the body content which will serve as the component's root element.

 :::info

 Every Froyo component is required to have a root element.
-The root element is any HTML element, typically attached to the DOM.
-This element serves as the foundation of the component; it is used to instantiate it and is stored on the instance as [`this.rootElement`](../api/component.md#rootelement).
+The root element can be any element type and it is typically attached to the DOM.

 :::